 Moon Camp Pioneers has an advanced level of complexity.
 Participating teams will compete for the Moon Camp Pioneers Prize for best project.

 All teams will receive a participation certificate by email.
-The winning teams of the Moon Camp Pioneers will receive ESA and Airbus goodies and the opportunity to participate in a live webinar with an ESA’s astronaut.
+The winning teams of the Moon Camp Pioneers will receive ESA and Airbus goodies, 3D printers and the opportunity to participate in a live webinar with ESA’s astronauts Samantha Cristoforetti and Luca Parmitano.

 Who can participate?

-Participation is open worldwide to teams of students aged 15 up to (and including) 18 years old.
+Registrations are now close.
+Participation was open worldwide to teams of students 15 to (and including) 18 years old.
 Teams must be comprised of a minimum of 2 up to a maximum of 6 students and must be supported by a teacher or educator.